drew1kun/ansible-sshd/README.md

     roles:
         - drew-kun.homebrew

+NOTE1: As ssh is essential service for ansible, this role must be included in the playbook at the end position.
+No other roles should follow after otherwise the playbook will fail.

-NOTE: in order to manage multiple users, the sshd on the managed host must allow enough sessions.
+NOTE2: in order to manage multiple users, the sshd on the managed host must allow enough sessions.
 Paramiko module spits out the Warning and Error.
 Warning: No handlers could be found for logger "paramiko.transport"
 Error: 'Failed to open session'